We all know how valuable reading is as part of young people’s literacy development. Amongst other things, reading…

 An excellent ability to read also enables students to access the full curriculum and perform in their exams.

-Alternatively, we would also be very grateful to receive any new and nearly-new books which you may be willing to donate.
-Please simply drop to reception any donations which we may suitably use in the library, classroom book boxes or give to students who do not have ready access to books at home.
+We have a wish list of books which can be purchased from Amazon or donated second hand.
+We are always very grateful to receive any new and nearly-new books which you may be willing to donate.
+Please simply drop to reception any books which we may suitably use in the library, classroom book boxes or give to students who do not have ready access to books at home.